Generalized Permutation Framework for Testing Model Variable Significance: Experiments

 The Allen Institute dataset on aging brains \citep{miller2017neuropathological} consisted of $337$ samples from $107$ brains.
 The samples were collected from four areas in the brain: a) parietal cortex, b) temporal cortex, c) frontal white matter, and d) hippocampus.
-We used the publicly available gene-expression data with normalized fragments per kilobase of transcript per million (fpkm), corrected for batch and RNA quality using the RSEM pipeline \citep{li2011rsem}.
+We used this publicly available gene-expression data with normalized fragments per kilobase of transcript per million (fpkm), corrected for batch and RNA quality using the RSEM pipeline \citep{li2011rsem}.
 The final number of genes in the normalized data was $P=50281$.
 Consequently, the targets $\mathbf{y}$ had $N=337$ observations, each corresponding to one of four brain regions, and the variable matrix $\mathbf{X}$ had dimensions $337 \times 50281$.
+For the Allen brain data, Subset-GPF was applied to identify the genes that are significantly predictive of brain region under the XGBoost model.